Overview

 Use the TDS Calculator to compute what your TDS should be based on your income and declared deductions.

 Professional Tax: A state-imposed tax on employment income, deductible on your salary slip where applicable.
 Capped at ₹2,500 per year under constitutional limits.
 Not applicable in Delhi, Haryana, Rajasthan, and several other states.
-Where applicable, it is deducted directly from salary and appears as a line item in the deductions section.
+Where applicable, it's deducted directly from salary and appears as a line item in the deductions section.
 Professional Tax paid is deductible from taxable income under Section 16(iii).

 Other deductions that may appear:

-- ESI (Employees' State Insurance): Applicable for employees earning ≤ ₹21,000/month; employee contributes 0.75%, employer 3.25% of gross wages
+- ESI (Employees' State Insurance): applicable for employees earning up to ₹21,000/month; employee contributes 0.75%, employer 3.25% of gross wages

 Step 4: Calculate Your Net Take-Home